 Why We Ship (And I Don’t Mean UPS)

-March 16, 2012 by Maureen McCarty, HRC Senior Digital Strategist
+March 16, 2012 by Maureen McCarty, HRC Associate Director of Digital Media

 If you’ve ever watched a television show or movie and asked yourself, “If only they would get together,” then you’ve probably shipped.

 Shipping, best defined as the act of taking fictional characters out of context and building relationships that did not previously exist, is gaining an ever-growing audience online as the LGBT community continues to search for visibility in media.